Skip to content

 $149/month

 Same community, same access.
-The pricing reflects what it actually costs to run.
+The price reflects what it actually costs to run a thing like this.

-What's not included: your medication and your doctor's visit fee.
-Naltrexone is generic — typically $20–60/month with most US insurance, sometimes free, occasionally up to $80 if you pay cash.
-A telehealth visit to get the prescription is typically $0–150 if you're uninsured.
-We never touch medical billing, never bill your insurance, and have zero referral or commission relationship with any doctor or telehealth service.
-HSA/FSA may apply with a Letter of Medical Necessity from your doctor.
+Your medication and your doctor's visit are paid directly to them.
+Naltrexone runs $20–60/month with most US insurance.
+A telehealth visit runs $0–150 if you're uninsured.
+We never touch medical billing.
+Zero referral or commission relationship with any doctor or telehealth service.
+HSA/FSA may apply with a Letter of Medical Necessity.

 This is not for you if